Citizens Police Academy

 The program is a 30-hour block of instruction designed to give the public a working knowledge of law enforcement and the department’s policies and operational practices.

-The academy will meet Tuesdays from 6 to 9 p.m. for 12 weeks at the Lakeway Activity Center, 105 Cross Creek, to cover a different area of police work each week.
+The academy will meet Wednesdays from 6 to 9 p.m. for 12 weeks to cover a different area of police work each week.
 Police officers, their supervisors and civilian personnel with particular expertise in a specific organizational function will conduct each instructional block.

 The primary objective of the Lakeway Citizens Police Academy is to build a better understanding between citizens and the police department through education.

 The program was created to help citizens make informed decisions about police services, police activity and why the police can or cannot take action.

 Lakeway Police Chief Todd Radford said that he hopes that the academy will increase public awareness, dispel suspicions and misconceptions and improve rapport between the police officers and citizens.
 The police department benefits by becoming more aware of the community from the participants’ interaction and input, which makes the academy a two-way learning experience.

 Participants must submit an application and consent to a background check.
 All applicants must be at least 21 years old and either reside or work within the city of Lakeway.
 Applicants who are on probation, or who have been convicted of felonies or crimes involving moral turpitude are ineligible.